marafathussain/ML_book_easy/chapters/chapter2.md

 **Disadvantages:**
 - Underestimates variance (all imputed values are the same)
 - Distorts relationships between variables
-- Doesn't account for correlations
+- Does not account for correlations

 **When to use:**
 - Missing values are moderate (5-30%)